automated-bots/GitLab-Bot/README.md

 ### Running Production

-For production you could also copy `tokens.env.example` to `tokens.env` file.
-Und use the `start_gitlab_bot.sh` script to start the bot.
+For production you could also copy `.env.example` to `.env` file.

+In production we use Docker, see [docker-compose.yml](docker-compose.yml) file to start the Docker container leveraging Docker Compose.

+Start the container using: `docker compose up` or start in the background using: `docker compose up -d`.
+_Note:_ If you instaled Docker Compose manually, the script name is `docker-compose` instead of `docker compose`.

 ## Adding Webhook